“Speaking to Peace” Photography Exhibit

 Opening Oct 27th, 2017 | The Rotunda of Low Memorial Library, Columbia University

-This original photography exhibit has been designed as an integral part of the launch event for the new Women, Peace, and Security (WPS) Program at Columbia University, which takes place on October 27, 2017, from 9:30am – 12:00pm.
-The symposium will gather leading scholars, practitioners, activists, and policymakers to explore the possibilities, challenges, and complexities of a global, intersectional women, peace and security agenda.
+This original photography exhibit was designed as an integral part of the launch event for the new Women, Peace, and Security (WPS) Program at Columbia University, which took place on October 27, 2017, from 9:30am – 12:00pm.
+The symposium gathered leading scholars, practitioners, activists, and policymakers to explore the possibilities, challenges, and complexities of a global, intersectional women, peace and security agenda.

 The public art installation underscores the WPS program commitment to magnifying the visibility and amplifying the voices of women peacebuilders.
-The exhibit will remain at Columbia University in the Rotunda, Low Library for three months following the program launch.
+The exhibit was on display at Columbia University in the Rotunda, Low Library through March 2018.